jsdelivr/globalping/README.md

 ## The Globalping Platform

-Globalping is a platform that allows anyone to run networking commands such as ping, traceroute, dig and mtr on distributed probes all around the world.
-Our goal is to provide a free and simple to use API for everyone out there to build interesting networking tools and services.
+Globalping is a platform that allows anyone to run networking commands such as ping, traceroute, dig and mtr on probes distributed all around the world.
+Our goal is to provide a free and simple API for everyone out there to build interesting networking tools and services.

-But we don't expect most of our users to work with the API directly, instead we are constally building powerful yet simple tools that take advantage of all the functionality that the Globalping API has to offer.
-If you're an advanced user then we recommend getting started with the [Globalping CLI](#globalping-cli) or if you prefer a visual representation of the data then visit our tools on our website.
+We don't expect most of our users to work with the API directly; instead, we constantly expand and improve our powerful yet simple tools that take full advantage of all the functionality that the Globalping API has to offer.
+If you're an advanced user, we recommend getting started with the [Globalping CLI](#globalping-cli), or if you prefer a visual representation of the data then our [web-tools](#web-based-tools) might be a better place to get started.

 Learn more about Globalping on our website [www.jsdelivr.com/globalping](https://www.jsdelivr.com/globalping)